What I saw at Russell Brand’s ‘sober festival’ shocked me

 It wasn’t the only time I thought the comedian turned mindfulness guru strongly misread the room at his homespun healing festival, held in July at Hay-on-Wye, at which his wife, Laura, was given equal billing.

 At one point, Brand jokingly – but also somewhat aggressively – ordered members of the audience not to film him for fear they’d upload the content to the internet.
-At another time, he shouted at a group to "stop fucking around", loud enough for dozens of his disciples to hear, as he waited to drive to a different part of the festival grounds.
+At another time, he shouted at a group to "stop f***ing around", loud enough for dozens of his disciples to hear, as he waited to drive to a different part of the festival grounds.
 I felt a bite in his tone, a disparaging note, even a sense of abuse of power.

 Such unusually overbearing and excessively expressive demeanour felt alarming and rule-breaking, tone deaf and totally out of step with the audience and what they wanted from him.
 It was also a key feature of Saturday night’s devastating Dispatches documentary in which Brand was accused of rape and sexual assault, which he denies.
 The hour-long exposé contained a telling archive clip of the comedian saying how he’d like to see the mascara of sexual partners run while they were pleasuring him.
 He also warned US talk show host Conan O’Brian – on air, in front of a live audience – that he didn’t "want to be around when the laughter stops".